djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 Dron's (2020??) take might also be useful

+### Tinkering around the edges whilst Rome burns

+The LMS and many other practices associated with the contemporay corporate university are seen as highly questionable.
+Contributing to the "university in ruins".

+- This is where the mushroom approach - living within a broken systems and building something would be useful
+- Also where the Macgilchrist stuff might fit

 ### Activity Systems

 Ellis and Goodyear (2019) quote about a minimal set of ??